dyno-might/dyno-might.github.io/_posts/2022-08-15-weird-ideas.md

 Another criterion would be expertise.
 Likely we should leave the rebuttals of perpetual motion machines to physicists.

 But I don't think we want to be *too* single-minded in leaving truth to the experts.
 The issue is that expertise is often concentrated in tiny little bubbles of society.
-When we have high-trust channels from the experts to the public, that's fine---our current system for communicating when an earthquake has happened works very well.
+When we have high-trust channels from the experts to the public, that's fine.
+For example, our current system for communicating when an earthquake has happened works very well.

 But other times the experts are siloed and most of the population is several low-trust links away from them.
-(Or maybe the experts aren't that reliable, or they just aren't any experts on this particular topic.)
-In these cases, we need more participants to give the true weird ideas a chance of escaping.
+Or maybe the experts aren't that reliable, or they just aren't any experts on this particular topic.
+In these cases, we need more participants to give the true weird ideas a chance of spreading.

 ## 7. Or on second thought maybe don't